CodeChain-io/codechain/docs/configuration.rst

 ===========
 The default preset ``config.dev.toml`` file can be located in ``codechain/config/presets/config.dev.toml``.

-Config files can be customized by the user and its location can be designated by using the CLI command ``--config-path``.
+Config files can be customized by the user and its location can be designated by using the CLI command ``--config``.
 Custom config files created by the user must have the proper custom path.

 Default config.dev.toml
 =======================